aaaaaa123456789/tpp1/specification.md

 ### A000-BFFF mapping control

 These values determine exactly what is mapped to the A000-BFFF area.
 The cartridge shall behave on power-up as if 00 was written to MR3.
+Note that attempting to map non-existent hardware to this area (such as SRAM when zero banks of it have been declared, or RTC latch registers when the cartridge header declares no RTC) results in undefined behavior with respect to this area as long as nothing else is mapped to it.

 * **00:** control registers are mapped to the A000-BFFF area, in read-only mode.
 The MR0, MR1, MR2 and MR4 registers can be read from this area; the lowest two bits of the address select which register is read.
 Writing to this area is ignored when control registers are mapped to it.
 (Note that MR0, MR1 and MR2 can still be written to in the usual way.)
 The registers are mirrored every four bytes across the entire address block: A000, A004, and so on are mapped to MR0; A001, A005 and so on to MR1; A002, A006 and so on to MR2; and A003, A007 and so on to MR4.
 * **02:** a bank of SRAM is mapped to the A000-BFFF area, in read-only mode.
 Writes are silently discarded while in this mode.
 (The bank that is mapped is selected by the MR2 register.)